 If your child is 5 years old or over, school nurses can tell you about services for wellbeing, and can check on your child's wellbeing during school.

-You can call the Educational Psychology contact line, to ask an educational psychologist for any advice you may need.
+If you're worried about your child or young person's emotional wellbeing, and how this might affect their learning, you can call the Educational Psychology contact line, to ask an educational psychologist for advice.

 Wednesdays, 2pm - 4.30pm

 The Counselling in Schools service provides counselling, arts therapy and drama therapy to primary and secondary schools across Hertfordshire. schools can request school counselling or mentoring.
 Schools can request this from Safe Space.

 The MHST is an early intervention service, working with children and young people aged 5 - 18, with mild to moderate mental health difficulties and challenging behaviours.
 The SEN MHST supports mental wellbeing in many SEN schools in Herts and West Essex.
 They also support some mainstream schools in Hertfordshire: to find out if your school has a MHST attached, you can contact your SENCo.